thetatoken/guardian-mainnet-guide/docs/STAKING.md

 <a href="url"><img src="./images/withdraw_stake.png" align="center" ></a>

 In the **Guardian Node Holder (Summary)** field, enter the text string from your Guardian Node app.
 Enter the Amount of THETA you want to stake to this node and click “**Deposit Stake**".
 Note that you need to stake **at least 10,000 THETA**.
+Also, make sure you have at least 1 TFUEL in your wallet to pay for the transaction fee.

 <a href="url"><img src="./images/wallet_deposit_stake.png" align="center" ></a>